bdkiran/nolan/commitlog/README.md

 ## Design

 The log is the heart of this data storage system as it provides a reliable source of truth.
 The Commitlog in particular prioritizes fast append-only writes and reads.
-It is made up of 3 main structures/objects: commitlog, segment, and index
+It is made up of 3 main structures/objects: commitlog, segment, and index.
+The goal is to keep the source code of the commitlog under 500 lines, not including tests.

 ### Segment